Matching Drivers to Riders: A Two-stage Robust Approach: Two-Stage Robust Matching Problem (TSRM)

-\begin{theorem} If the surplus $\ell = |D| - |R_1| - k$ is equal to zero, there exists a polynomial time algorithm with a $\frac{7}{3}$-approximation to the TSRM problem. \end{theorem}

-\begin{proof} We show the theorem by balancing between the results of Lemma \ref{greedytsrm} and Lemma \ref{lemma73}.
-Let $Greedy$ denote the total cost of the greedy algorithm.
+The main result for No surplus is given in the following theorem. \begin{theorem} If the surplus $\ell = |D| - |R_1| - k$ is equal to zero, there exists a polynomial time algorithm with a $\frac{7}{3}$-approximation to the TSRM problem. \end{theorem} \proof{\textit{Proof.}} We show the theorem by balancing the results of Lemma \ref{greedytsrm} and Lemma \ref{lemma73}.
+Let $Greedy$ denote the total cost of the greedy algorithm and $ALG$ the one of the solution obtained by Algorithm \ref{alg:73}.
 From Lemma \ref{greedytsrm} and Lemma \ref{lemma73}, we have that $Greedy \leq 3OPT_1+ OPT_2$ and $ALG \leq OPT_1 + 5OPT_2$.
-By taking the minimum of the two algorithms we get:
+By taking the best of the two algorithms we get: